Course Registration

 Academic Advising

 The Office of Academic Advising is here to guide and connect you with resources to assist with your academic plans and goals throughout your time at WPI.
-As a first year student, here are some important things to know:

-- You will need to declare your major by the end of B-Term, at which time you will be assigned a Faculty Advisor in your major—an individual that will serve as your primary advisor for the remainder of your time at WPI.
-If you are still undecided, the Office of Academic Advising has many resources to help you explore your options and interests.
-Contact us for more information.
+You will need to declare your major by the end of B-Term of your first year, at which time you will also be assigned a Faculty Advisor in that major—an individual that will serve as your Primary Advisor for the remainder of our time at WPI.
+If you change your major in the future, you may be assigned a new Faculty Advisor who teaches in that program instead.

-- The Office of Academic Advising oversees the Academic Resources Center (ARC).
+The Office of Academic Advising oversees the Academic Resources Center (ARC).
 The student-based, collaborative learning environment of the ARC offers individualized assistance in a variety of introductory subjects through a comprehensive peer-tutoring program designed to assist WPI students in achieving their academic potential.
 The ARC offers group, drop-in tutoring (Math and Science Help or MASH) as well as 1-on-1 peer tutoring.

 Project Opportunities in the First Year: Great Problems Seminar (GPS)